zncoder/znunzip/README.md

     go get github.com/zncoder/znunzip

+To test a zip file,

+    znunzip foo.zip

+To unzip a zip file,

+    znunzip -x foo.zip

-For example to unzip a zip file that contains file names with chinese characters,
+To unzip a zip file that has file names in chinese characters,

-    znunzip -c=gbk -x foo.zip
+    znunzip -c gb18030 -x foo.zip